 Who are included to work towards Agenda 2030?
 All 193 of the UN member states are committed to working to achieve these goals.

-For those who want to read up on all SDG´s and their sub-goals, I can recommend https://sustainabledevelopment.un.org/ which has collected information in an educational way.
+For those who want to read up on all SDG´s and their sub-goals, I can recommend visiting the following link: https://sustainabledevelopment.un.org/, which has collected information in an educational way.

 It is worth highlighting that Agenda 2030 is the most ambitious sustainable development agenda the world countries have ever adopted.
 It is said to be the most inclusive and transparent process in UN history.

 There are four overall objectives to achieve with the SDG`s:

 - To reduce inequalities and injustices in the world